antoine-cha/gtsrb/README.md

-The repository contains 4 files besides the README.md :
+The repository contains 5 files besides the README.md :
 * data.lua : functions to interface with the unzipped version of the data
 * getdata.lua : command line interface to data.lua
 * learn.lua : training functions
 * main.lua : to choose parameters and launch experiments
+* test.lua : tests a trained network, displays the confusion matrix

 ## data.lua